A more sustainable way to train, move, and feel your body.

 Worked with…

-“Athletic” refers to body intelligence, ease of movement and lived physicality, while “Embodiment” points to depth, presence, and awareness of your nervous system.
+“Embodiment” points to depth, presence, and awareness of your nervous system.
 Together, these create a practice that helps athletes and active humans move with more ease, joy, and resilience.

 The Practice